masterzen/blog/_drafts/designing-a-keyboard-part3.md

 ### USB differential pair

 The `D+`/`D-` USB data lines form what is called a [differential pair](https://en.wikipedia.org/wiki/Differential_signaling).
-The idea is to send the signal on two wires instead of one.
+The idea is to send a complement signal on two wires instead of the normal signal on one.
 Traditionally a component uses `GND` as the reference for a signal in a single wire.
 This can be subject to EMI and noise.
 In a differential pair (and provided the impedance matches on both wire), the noise will affect both wire the same way.
-The MCU will compute the difference between the two signals to recover the correct value.
-While doing this, the noise will be cancelled (since it is the same on both lines).
+Since the MCU computes the difference between the two signals to recover the correct value, the noise is removed (because it is the same on both lines).
 The differential pair is thus much more immune to EMI and noise than a single trace.

 Thus differential pairs needs to be routed with care.
-Both trace needs to obey some rules
+Both trace needs to obey some important rules listed below.

 #### Respect symmetry